spottedmahn/experiments-2020/Dapr unit testing research/readme.md

 # How can we verify service invocation in Dapr?

 I didn't find much on Stack Overflow unfortunatley.
-I did find [this GitHub](https://github.com/dapr/dotnet-sdk/issues/774#issuecomment-966721169) w/ a workaround I couldn't just read it & wrap my head around what it was doing & how to take that pattern & apply it to my work.
+I did find [this GitHub](https://github.com/dapr/dotnet-sdk/issues/774#issuecomment-966721169) w/ a workaround but I couldn't just read it & wrap my head around what it was doing & how to take that pattern & apply it to my work.

 ---